KMB Route 51: Stops Along the Route

+Sheung Tsuen Bus Terminus is a loop turnaround point and full fare recovery point.
+All passengers must pay the fare again after reaching this stop to continue to the various stops along the way to Tsuen Wan (Nina Tower).

-Fleet and route
+Fleet

 The route used to be served by Dennis Dart single deckers (fleet prefix: AA) from Tuen Mun Depot (depot code: U).
 From mid-2011, most of the Darts have been replaced by Alexander Dennis Enviro200 Darts, owing to their age.
 As of August 2011, all of the Darts have been replaced by the Enviro200 Darts (AAU).
 Now there are two Enviro200 Darts serving this route, which is AAU8 (PW4271) and AAU14 (PX5111).

-The journey distance is 26.5 km in 55 minutes time, via: